 Level crossings to be removed are:

-We’ll be talking with locals in coming months about these projects, and what to expect moving forward.
 For regular updates about works in your local area, sign up for email updates.

 On behalf of the Victorian Government, the Level Crossing Removal Project is overseeing the removal of 75 dangerous and congested level crossings across Melbourne by 2025.